Ekta1994/DigitRecognition/README.md

 # DigitRecognition

 Machine Learning in python is very easy using scikit-learn.
-Scikit is an pen source machine learning library for python.
+Scikit is an open source machine learning library for python.
 It features various classification, regression and clustering algoritms using support vector machines, naive Bayes etc.

 This project aims at recognising the handwritten digits.
-We're going to use a pre-existing data set that everyone has that has come with their installation of Scikit-Learn.
+We're going to use a pre-existing data set that everyone has which comes with the installation of Scikit-Learn.
 One of the data sets, digits, contains an already structured and labeled set of samples that contains pixel information for numbers up to 9 that we can use for training and testing.

 Installation:
  We'll need the following: